OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/working_with_derivatives/checking_partials.rst

 exceeded, `>ABS_TOL` is printed at the end of the line.
 Similarly, if any of the relative tolerances are exceeded, `>REL_TOL` is printed at the end of the line.

-Also notice that in the compact form, if the reverse derivative values are only shown for matrix-free components.
+In the compact form, the reverse derivative values are only shown for matrix-free components.

 .. embed-code::
     openmdao.core.tests.test_check_derivs.TestCheckPartialsFeature.test_feature_compact_print_formatting